+- AgentServicesFeature

+- This installs the Orchestrator Service API feature.

+- ConfigurationFeature

-This installs the configuration wizard and is required for all installations.
+- This installs the configuration wizard and is required for all installations.

-° ServiceFeature
+- ServiceFeature

-This installs the Windows Services feature, which includes the Keyfactor Command Service (a.k.a. the timer service).
+- This installs the Windows Services feature, which includes the Keyfactor Command Service (a.k.a. the timer service).

+- VCRedistFeature